Alex Treviño: New York Mets

 He made his major league debut on September 11, catching Mardie Cornejo in the ninth.
 His first at bat came pinch hitting against the Philadelphia Phillies on September 23.
 He made his first start against the Chicago Cubs at Wrigley Field on September 29, and collected his first major league hit against Mike Krukow in the sixth.
 On October 1, the last day of the season, Treviño started the game behind the plate, but moved to third base in the third inning.

-Though Treviño was primarily a catcher by this point in his career, the Mets would make regular use of his ability to play the infield.
-In 1979, he would make 27 appearances at third base & eight at second.
-They were following a similar script in 1980 until injuries to John Stearns & Ron Hodges made Treviño the primary catcher.
+Though Treviño was primarily a catcher by this point in his career, the Mets made regular use of his ability to play the infield.
+In 1979, he made 27 appearances at third base and eight at second.
+The Mets were following a similar script in 1980 until injuries to John Stearns and Ron Hodges made Treviño the primary catcher.
 He responded by setting a career high in RBIs (37), and throwing out a league leading 44% of potential base stealers (47 of 106).
 In a more limited role, he threw out 48% in 1979.
-He returned to being Stearns' back up in 1981, batting .279 in the first half of the strike shortened season.
+He returned to being Stearns' backup in 1981, batting .279 in the first half of the strike shortened season.
 While his production dropped in the second half (.222 avg., 2 RBIs), he returned to regular use on the infield, and also made his outfield debut.

 Following the season, he and pitchers Greg A. Harris and Jim Kern were dealt to the Cincinnati Reds for former National League MVP George Foster.

 Cincinnati Reds

 As Johnny Bench was 34 years old to start the 1982 season, his days behind the plate were officially over.
 Joe Nolan, who had done the bulk of the catching for the Reds in 1981, was dealt to the Baltimore Orioles during Spring training, opening the door for Treviño to be Bench's heir.
 On September 14, in his 1,056th career at bat, Treviño hit his first career home run off the San Francisco Giants' Atlee Hammaker.
-For the season, Treviño batted .251 with 33 RBIs & just the one home run in a career high 401 plate appearances.
+For the season, Treviño batted .251 with 33 RBIs and just the one home run in a career high 401 plate appearances.
 While Treviño's numbers were not surprising (he batted .261 in his Mets career), Treviño seemed to fall off defensively.
-Whereas he'd caught 45% of base stealers as a Met, in his first season as a Red, it dipped to 29% (league average: 32%).
+Whereas he had caught 45% of base stealers as a Met, in his first season as a Red, that dipped to 29% (league average: 32%).

 1982 was the first time in Cincinnati Reds franchise history that they lost over a hundred games, and the "Big Red Machine" was used to more production from the catcher position.
 The catching duties were handed over to former first round pick Dann Bilardello for 1983.
-As his back up, Treviño batted .216 with one home run & thirteen RBIs.
+As his backup, Treviño batted .216 with one home run and thirteen RBIs.
 Sixteen games into the 1984 season, Treviño was dealt to the Atlanta Braves for a player to be named later.